kstep/graphicsmagick/README.txt

     http://www.xfig.org/

   to read the Fig image format.
-Ghostscript (see below) is also required.
+Ghostscript and Ghostscript Fonts (see below) are also required.

 * GraphicsMagick requires the FreeType software, version 2.0 or above, available as